 Baidu Core is a group of products and services that made the company successful, such as search engines and AI solutions.

 iQIYI is instead an online entertainment service provider in China.
-To simplify, it is a video streaming platform with professionally produced, partner generated and user-generated content.
+To simplify, it is a video streaming platform with professionally produced, partner generated, and user-generated content.
 Subscribers to this platform reached 101.7 million in December 2020.

 Baidu’s structure looks as follows:

-The search and feed segment includes apps like Baidu App, enabling users to access Baidu’s proprietary search engine, feed and other accessory services.
+The search and feed segment includes apps like Baidu App, enabling users to access Baidu’s proprietary search engine, feed, and other accessory services.

 The same can be done through Baidu’s online search on any of the portal of the group.

-Interestingly, to drive more traffic to Baidu’s pages, the company proposes also Haokan, a short video app and Post Bar, a social media platform that builds online communities based on topical interest.
+Interestingly, to drive more traffic to Baidu’s pages, the company proposes also Haokan, a short video app, and Post Bar, a social media platform that builds online communities based on topical interest.

 Knows is instead a query-based searchable community to share knowledge and experiences.

-Moreover, the group also powers Baidu Encyclopedia, compiled by experts of any sector, Baidu Maps and Baidu Input Method Editor, a keyboard focused on the peculiarities of the Chinese language.
+Moreover, the group also powers Baidu Encyclopedia, compiled by experts of any sector, Baidu Maps, and Baidu Input Method Editor, a keyboard focused on the peculiarities of the Chinese language.

 As previously said, Baidu is also present in some countries overseas.
-The most internationally known products outside of Mainland China are popIn, an ad recommendation platform, Simeji, the most popular mobile keyboard in Japan and Facemoji, Simeji’s international edition.
+The most internationally known products outside of Mainland China are popIn, an ad recommendation platform, Simeji, the most popular mobile keyboard in Japan, and Facemoji, Simeji’s international edition.

 All these services fuel the system of auction-based P4P services, allowing customers to bid for priority placement of paid sponsored links to reach better users seeking that specific information or product.

 In the last years, Baidu invested heavily in developing new AI business initiatives and Cloud services.
-Among its AI businesses, Baidu invests in DuerOS, a cross-platform voice assistant with an installed base of 400 million as of 2019, and Apollo, an open-source autonomous driving platform that supports commercial production of self-driving vehicles.
+Among its AI businesses, Baidu invests in DuerOS, a cross-platform voice assistant with an installed base of 400 million as of 2019, and Apollo, an open-source autonomous driving platform that supports the commercial production of self-driving vehicles.

-Baidu Cloud, instead, provides AI solutions, cloud infrastructures and accessory services to enterprises and individuals.
+Baidu Cloud, instead, provides AI solutions, cloud infrastructures, and accessory services to enterprises and individuals.
 This segment of the company aims to offer a comprehensive set of products, services, and tools to enable enterprises to improve productivity and operational efficiency through Baidu AI and cloud infrastructure.

 Baidu’s revenues can be divided into three main parts: Online marketing services, non-marketing services, and iQIYI sales.

-As clearly recognisable in the pie chart below, Baidu gets the vast majority of its revenues through online marketing services.
+As clearly recognizable in the pie chart below, Baidu gets the vast majority of its revenues through online marketing services.
 These items amounted to $10.16 billion in full-year 2020, for a share of 61.2% on total revenues.

 iQIYI follows, with $4.55 billion of sales, accounting for 27.4% of the total.

-Non-marketing activities have a relatively low share of contribution in Baidu’s business: they account for “only” $1.9 billion in sales, an 11.4% on the total.
+Non-marketing activities have a relatively low share of contribution in Baidu’s business: they account for “only” $1.9 billion in sales, 11.4% on the total.